-ADE will use the Value Creation Framework as a tool for validating the logic model from the perspectives of participants.
+ADE used Etienne and Beverly Wenger-Trayner's Value Creation Framework as a tool for validating the logic model from the perspectives of participants.
 It is a tool for collecting structured information (in the form of value-creation stories) necessary to test the logic model.
-Wenger-Trayner have developed a system for detecting value from the perspective of both the agency and from the perspective of the intended beneficiaries.
+Wenger-Trayner developed a system for detecting value from the perspective of both the agency and from the perspective of the intended beneficiaries.
 The framework permits the ADE to convey how understanding and appreciating the broad landscape of education has allowed them to capitalize on the opportunities to build a more aligned system in which special education and general education benefit equally.